pdidev/spack/README.md

 ```

-### Option #2.2: Reuse existing packages on super-computers that do not use spack
+### Option #2.2: Reuse already installed packages on super-computers that does not use spack

 If there are packages already present on the machine that you want spack to use _e.g._ MPI, you can specify them as externals through the `packages.yaml` file found in either in a Spack installation’s `etc/spack/` or a user’s `~/.spack/` directory.
 Here’s an example of an external configuration:
 ```yaml